 Audi also uses an active noise control system to keep the sound of the engine and exhaust consistent and active engine mounts so passengers won't notice when the cylinders cut out or fire up.
 All told, the new V-8 engine has more power than the V-10 it replaced -- and it gets better gas mileage.

-For more information about new engine technologies and other related topics, follow the links on the next page.
+For more information about new engine technologies and other related topics, follow the links below.